halidacar/amazon-clone/README.md

 --------------------------------------------------------------

+> [!NOTE]

 # in the LoginScreen.js and RegisterScreen.js folder

-1.print("axios.post("http://localhost:8000/login", user")
--> change the localhost for your pc ip adress
+> axios.post("http://localhost:8000/login", user -> change the localhost for your pc ip adress

 --------------------------------------------------------------